Vanessa Nakate

-Vanessa Nakate (born 15 November 1996) is an Ugandan climate justice activist.
+Vanessa Nakate (born 15 November 1996) is a Ugandan climate justice activist.
 She gained international recognition for her climate activism in Uganda, where she began a solitary climate strike in January 2019.

 Nakate is the founder of the Youth for Future Africa and the Rise Up Movement, and she has been a prominent voice at international forums such as the United Nations Climate Change Conference (COP25) and the World Economic Forum in Davos.
 Her work focuses on drawing attention to the impacts of climate change on African communities and advocating for renewable energy projects in Ugandan schools.

-Early life
+Early life and education

 Nakate grew up in the Ugandan capital, Kampala.
 She first gained recognition in December 2018 after expressing concern about the unusually high temperatures in her country.
 Nakate graduated with a business administration in marketing degree from Makerere University Business School.
 Nakate is a Christian.

+Nakate is enrolled in the Master of Public Policy programme at the University of Oxford where her studies focus on climate justice and international environmental policy.